snowch/biginsight-examples/README.md

 A design decision was taken that the build scripts should be as independent as possible to allow developers to take a standalone example script project and reuse it with minimal effort.

-See the demo at the end of the README to see an example of setting up the biginsight-examples project and using webHdfs to run 'ls /' on the cluster from your client machine in about 5 minutes.
+See the demo at the end of the README to watch an example of setting up the biginsight-examples project and using webHdfs to run 'ls /' on the cluster from your client machine in about 5 minutes.

 *********************************************************************